 Ball State University trademarks are any marks, letters, nicknames, or words associated with Ball State University.
 These trademarks are used to identify the University, it's athletic programs, documents, publications, and products.

 Ball State University (BSU) participates in a licensing program to ensure that the marks of the University are used appropriately, in good taste, and with quality reproduction.

-Ball State University has chosen Licensing Resource Group (LRG) to manage its licensing program.
+Ball State University has chosen Learfield Licensing Partners to manage its licensing program.
 To obtain information or a license, view the Licensing Resource Group website.

 Any producer of products bearing any Ball State University marks must have a license before offering those goods for sale.

 All uses of the Ball State University logo and trademarks require approval of the artwork and/or samples.